jmahr07/obsidian/README.md

-# obsidian
+# Obsidian
-Templates and things from my obsidian vault.
+A collection of templates and things from my obsidian vault.